Toasterifc/lizard-life-/README.md

 formatting is off on where it shows you your scores so it looks like it is lower then it is source code coming when i fix these two bugs it also crashes on ipad 1 5.1.1
+UPDATE 2026 i have added the source code i will be working on a armv6 varation of this code which will be uploaded when i actually get around to doing it